TiagoMJFlores/StreamController/README.md

 ----------------------------
 <details><summary><strong>PersistentStreamController ( Keep in memory the last value sent to the Stream ) </strong></summary>
 <p>

+<p> </br> </p>ℹ Description ℹ </p>
+PersistentStreamController allows you to access the last value issued in the Stream regardless of the time order in which they were issued.
+Imagine you have a form and when you press the save button you want access to the text fields that have already been issued.

+</br></p>🚀 Implementation 🚀 </p>

 1. Declare  PersistentStreamController
 ```swift
     var persistentStreamController = PersistentStreamController<String>()